FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-The package introduces a novel, fast and robust solver for economics models in continuous time.
+The package includes a fast and robust solver for economics models in continuous time, based on implicit time-stepping.

-The function can solves PDEs, systems of PDEs, or systems of PDEs + algebraic equations.

 The underlying algorithm is explained in details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).

+The function handles systems of PDEs + eventual algebraic equations.

 # Syntax